nRanzo/vue-after-free/README.md

 * Userland exploit works 5.05 to 13.02 as is.

 # FAQ
 Q: Will this work on 13.02 or above?
 A: Only the userland, you cannot jailbreak above 13.00 with the files in this repo.
 Q: I ran Vue and the app crashed?
 A: If the app crashes the exploit failed reboot the console and try again.
 Q: I ran Vue and my console shutdown what do I do?
 A: If a kernel panic occurred you may need to press the power button on your console twice, then retry running the exploit.
 Q: How can I run a payload?
 A: Closing and Reopening Vue is required between running js payloads, but .bin or .elf payloads can be run one after the other.
 Select the payload from the UI in the Payload Menu.
 Q: Can I run the jailbreak offline?
 A: No. PS Vue requires any form of network connection, internet is not required as such you can use any network like home WiFi or Hotspot from your mobile phone or a network from a micro controller like ESP32 or an Ethernet network from a reporpused PPPwn device.
+Q: I am getting "This service requires you to sign in to PlayStation Network" even after replacing the save file how can I fix it?
+A: Your Vue app most likely updated, this usually happens when not using a DNS or blocking Sony servers in general.
+You will have to delete and reinstall it.

 > [!IMPORTANT]
 > The Vue save file may occasionally reset.
 To avoid issues please copy the encrypted save to a USB, from the PS4 settings menu for the user that is used to run the jailbreak, for easy future recovery.

+> [!IMPORTANT]
+> DO NOT change your np environment via Debug Settings, it will cause you to be unable to use a backup save file.
+And makes it incompatible with the current fake sign in payload.

 ## Requirements